 The Leader-in-Training (LIT) program is an exciting, new adventure for our older campers who would like to remain a camper, yet also be exposed to new challenges and be presented with opportunities to learn and hone their leadership skills.
-In order to apply for the program you must have completed at least grade 9 by the summer of 2014.
+In order to apply for the program you must have completed at least grade 9 by the beginning of the summer.

 The overarching goal of the program is to take teenagers who have displayed the prerequisite foundation of strong values, good character and cooperative behavior and teach them to be leaders and role models.
 Although one of our hopes is that the program be very fun, we expect that there will be times when it will be hard.
 We also are confident, however, that the life lessons learned from the program will only help to prepare the LIT for future challenges.